 The Big Parade (1925) Director: King Vidor

 Unlike its offspring All Quiet on the Western Front, the Big Parade was not an explicitly anti-war film.
 It tells the story of three young men in America in 1917 on the eve of the American entrance into World War I. They are: Slim, a blue-collar steelworker; Bull O’Hara, a bartender; and Jim Apperson (played by John Gilbert), the son of a wealthy merchant.
 The latter is the main character.
-This is the setting of Section I of two sections: Jim is a spoiled son, preferring not to work, however when the war announced in the newspapers, his home-town love interest talks about how much she will love him in his army suit.
+The setting of Section I is as follows: Jim is a spoiled son, preferring not to work, however when the war is announced in the newspapers, his home-town love interest expresses how much more she will love him in his army suit.
 Thus, amid a grand parade for the soldiers, Jim joins the army and is united with Bull and Slim as they march into France.
 They are put on patrol in a small French village, and Jim falls in love with a young peasant woman there, Melisande.
 Their budding romance is cut short when the American soldiers are called to the front line.

 In Section II: the plot is less rosy.
-The men march to the front line through an elaborately staged set – through the woods, they march in formation amidst sniper fire until they reach the front and face cannon fire.
-Somehow the three men survive together in a bombed out foxhole, but when Slim gets injured out of the foxhole, Jim tries to rescue him but it is too late, and both Jim and Bull get injured – both Bull and Slim wind up dead.
+The men march to the frontline through an elaborately staged set – through the woods, they march in formation amidst sniper fire and cannon fire at the front.
+Somehow the three men survive together in a bombed-out foxhole, but when Slim gets injured outside the foxhole, Jim tries to rescue him but it is too late.
+Both Jim and Bull get injured – and both Bull and Slim wind up dead.
 Jim’s leg is injured, and though he tries, he is unable to bring himself to kill an enemy German in his foxhole who is also dying, so he gives the young man a cigarette.
-Jim is rescued by the red cross and is taken to a disgusting hospital in a church, but when he finds out the small French town where Melisande lives is being bombed, and attempts to flee the church on a crutch, but he cannot find her.
+Jim is rescued by the red cross and is taken to a disgusting hospital in a church, but when he finds out the small French town where Melisande lives is being bombed, he attempts to flee the church on a crutch, but he cannot find her.
 He is taken home, and his father greets him, reminding him of his love back home, but Jim’s mother witnesses Jim’s brother his old girlfriend kissing.
 She has now fallen in love with his brother.
-Jim returns home on crutches – with his leg amputated.
-After being home, he departs for France to find Melisande and reunite with her.
+Jim returns home on crutches with his leg amputated.
+After being home for a period, he departs for France in the hopes of finding Melisande.

 King Vidor – some of his best loved films include The Big Parade (1925), and The Crowd (1928).
 He famously directed the Kansas sequences of The Wizard of Oz.
 Who was King Vidor?
-He was raised in Texas and started a career as a freelance projectionist and He was a Republican, and a staunch anti-communist.
-He had one of the longest spanning careers as a director.
-He married three different times, and died at age 88 of a heart attack at his ranch in Paso Robles, CA, in 1982 where the current business PasoLivo currently resides.
-He was a Christian Scientist.
+He was raised in Texas and started a career as a freelance projectionist.
+He was a lifelong Republican, and a staunch anti-communist.
+He had one of the longest spanning careers as a director in Hollywood.
+He married three different times, and died at age 88 of a heart attack at his ranch in Paso Robles, CA, in 1982 where the current olive oil business PasoLivo currently resides.
+He was a devoted Christian Scientist.

 The Big Parade is a powerful film – emotional, violent, romantic, and even funny.
 It is an epic that forever changed the landscape of cinema and is a joy to watch.
 The playful scene of gum chewing in Section I counteracts the majestic battle sequences in Section II which are still as potent as when the film was released.
 The film is a classic.